Quick Lit: Short and Sweet Reviews — January 2026

 The Hitch by Sara Levine

 This just came out yesterday and I swooped it up.
 I heard about it somewhere in a book club reads roundup, as a Roxane Gay pick (just learning she has a book club).
-The book is about a woman who picks up a hitchhiker and becomes convinced the hitchiker is inhabited by the soul of her dead dog, which sends her into a quiet spiral of fixation and meaning-making, about grief, projection, and how we invent stories to survive loss.
+The book is about a woman whose nephew, while in her care, becomes inhabited by the soul of a dead corgi?
 This is the kind of zany read ive been attracted to lately to keep my wits delighted in weird times.
 At purchase i learned the book was also published by Roxane Gay Books, her imprint with Grove Atlantic, which piqued my interest… i did investigate whether the book club only exists to support books that she puts out on her imprint, and that answer is thankfully no.

 No annotations yet but I’ll follow up as I get into it.